 How It Works: This page explains the typical workflow for transferring (selling) eligible clean energy/manufacturing tax credits under IRC §6418, in plain English.
-This is general educational information — not tax or legal advice.
+Educational only — not tax or legal advice.
+See Disclaimer.

 In short (60 seconds)

-- Transferability allows an eligible taxpayer to transfer all or part of certain eligible credits to an unrelated buyer for cash.
+- Transferability lets an eligible taxpayer transfer all or a portion of certain eligible credits to an unrelated buyer for cash.
+(High level.)

-- The seller generally completes IRS pre-filing registration and gets registration numbers (as applicable) before making the transfer election.
+- The seller generally must complete IRS pre-filing registration and obtain registration number(s) for the eligible credit property (as applicable) before making a valid transfer election.

 - The transfer election is made on the seller’s return for the year the credit is determined (timing rules apply).

-- The buyer claims the transferred credit on its return (subject to the rules and potential risks if the credit is later challenged).
+- The buyer claims the transferred credit on its return (subject to rules and risk if the credit is later adjusted).

 Pick your next page